Merck Manual

 The ability to eat (eg, to chew and swallow) is evaluated.
 It may be impaired by xerostomia and/or dental problems, which are common among older adults.
 Decreased taste or smell may reduce the pleasure of eating, so patients may eat less.
 Patients with decreased vision, arthritis, immobility, or tremors may have difficulty preparing meals and may injure or burn themselves when cooking.
 Patients who are worried about urinary incontinence may inappropriately reduce their fluid intake, increasing their risk of dehydration.

-Mental health problems may not be detected easily in older patients.
-Symptoms that may indicate a mental health disorder in younger patients (eg, insomnia, changes in sleep patterns, constipation, cognitive dysfunction, anorexia, weight loss, fatigue, preoccupation with bodily functions, increased alcohol consumption) may have another cause in older adults.
+Psychiatric disorders and behavioral health issues may not be detected easily in older patients.
+Symptoms that may indicate a psychiatric disorder or a behavioral health issue in younger patients (eg, insomnia, changes in sleep patterns, constipation, cognitive dysfunction, anorexia, weight loss, fatigue, preoccupation with bodily functions, increased alcohol consumption) may have another cause in older adults.
 Sadness, hopelessness, and crying episodes may indicate depression.
 Irritability may be the primary affective symptom of depression, or patients may present with cognitive dysfunction.
-Generalized anxiety is the most common mental disorder encountered in older patients and often is accompanied by depression.
+Generalized anxiety is the most common psychiatric disorder encountered in older patients and is often accompanied by depression.

-Patients’ spiritual and religious preferences, including their personal interpretation of aging, declining health, and death, should be clarified because these preferences and viewpoints impact their goals of care and quality of life.
+Patients’ spiritual and religious preferences, including their personal interpretation of aging, declining health, and death, should be clarified because these preferences and viewpoints affect their goals of care and quality of life.

 Table